sutrolabs/census-docs/destinations/heap.io.md

 For the "How should changes to the source be synced?" section.

-* For Account and User select Update or Create or select Append for an Event sync
+* For Account and User select Update or Create or select Send for an Event sync

 ![](<../.gitbook/assets/Screen Shot 2022-03-31 at 11.46.19 AM.png>)